JustenPhillips/justenphillips.github.io/bankrobber.md

 So we see here that this is some kind of BitCoin operation.
 Let's learn more...
 ![](img/recon.png)

+### Web Enumeration
+We see that this is a site for users to buy and sell E-Coin cryptocurrency.
+There is a LOGIN and Register link in the top right head of the page.
+We can Register a account and login to discover a mechanism for transfering funds from account to account and a text field to leave a comment.

 #### Directory/File Enumeration

-First I spider with Burp to crawl the site unauthenticated to build a map.
+First I spider with Burp to crawl the site and build a map.
 ![](img/sitemap.png)

-While in my terminal I run `Gobuster` with `Seclists` because I wanted to see the difference.
+While in my terminal I run `Gobuster` with `Seclists` because I wanted to compare/contrast the difference.
 ```bash
 # gobuster dir -w /usr/share/seclists/Discovery/Web-Content/raft-small-directories-lowercase.txt -t 40 -x php,txt,log -u http://10.10.10.154/
 ===============================================================